San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 49ers stats and trends

-- So far this year San Francisco has one win against the spread.
+- Thus far this year San Francisco has one win against the spread.

-- This season, the 49ers are winless ATS when entering a game as a favorite of 4 points or more.
+- The 49ers have been favored by 4 points or more two times this season and have not covered the spread in any of them.

-- San Francisco's games this year have hit the over on three of seven set point totals (42.9%).
+- San Francisco's games this year have gone over the total in three out of seven opportunities (42.9%).

-- When San Francisco churns out more than 341.9 yards, the team is 0-2 against the spread and 1-1 overall.
+- When San Francisco amasses over 341.9 yards, the team is 0-2 against the spread and 1-1 overall.

 - This year, the 49ers have turned the ball over 10 times, two more than the Bears' takeaways (8).